chunweiz/CCUX/doc/control.md

 # Control
 Controls consist mainly of reusable UI elements such as button and checkbox.
+Please refer to [respective control libraries](../README.md#markdown-header-control) for implementation details.

 How to create a new control library: